We are pleased to say that we are almost ready to offer the redeveloped MCS installer scheme.

 Becoming MCS certified

-If your business is interested in applying for the MCS installer scheme, we are still accepting applications on the current scheme.
+If your business is interested in applying for the MCS installer scheme, we are still accepting applications on the current scheme until 5pm Wed 4th March.
 Please start your application here.
-We will keep you updated on the new scheme and be in touch when it’s time to move you across.

 Redeveloped Installer Scheme – documents